What Is MDRA?

 Do You Have a Regular Vendor on Site?

-Yes and no. There is no guarantee who will be present at any launch.
-Check with the MDRA Wed Site for any particular launch and your favorite vendors.
+There is no guarantee a vendor will be present at any given launch.
 Plan way ahead for your needs, and be responsible to yourself.
 Do not wait until the last minute, or you may be sorely disappointed.

 What Is the Key to MDRA’s Success?